isokissa/pico-wf/README.md

 The *contents* directory contains.

 * look&feel template (css)
-* the *site.config* file which describes the configuration of the site, what are the pages included and what are the supported languages.
+* the *site.config* is a string-map file which describes the configuration of the site, what are the pages included and what are the supported languages.
 The site will be consistency-checked against the configuration specified in this file.
-* the *.page* files containing the page metadata
+* the *.page* files are string-maps containing the page metadata
-* Multiple *.text* files for all pages, each language has own *.text* file.
+* Multiple *.text* files for all pages, each language has own *.text* file, in format of string-map

-There can be also files containing individual articles.
+[TODO] There can be also files containing individual articles.

 Look at the *site* directory for example.
 Make your own contents by imitating the example.

+#### Format of string-map files

+A string-map file contains set of _name:value_ pairs.
+There can be _single-line_ and _multiple-line_ name-value pairs, depending on whether _value_ fits into single line or into multiple lines.

+The example _single-line_ _name:value_ pair:

+    my-string-name:my string contents

+Everything from the start of the line till the first ":" is considered to be the name of the string, except leading and trailing spaces.
+The rest of the line, after ":" is considered to be the value.

+The example _multiple-line_ _name:value_ pair, with embedded explanations:

+    my-string-name:
+    Here comes the contents in multiple lines Terminated by a special end-of-string line or the end of file.
+    Special end-of-string line is the one which contains only "===EOS===" string.
+    ===EOS===
+    my-next-string-name:
+    This multiline string ends at end of file. note that the line after name of the string and ":" has to be empty.
+This is the indication to parser that the string is multiline.

 #### Purpose and format of *site.config* file